m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 Finally, the client function will return.
 The result of the call will be available, and client execution will proceed.

 ## Steps in RPC
-Let’s summarize the steps that have to take place in an RPC interaction between a client and a server.
+Let's summarize the steps that have to take place in an RPC interaction between a client and a server.

 ![](https://assets.omscs.io/8E8660BC-CC54-4A5B-8768-7BDF0796BA89.png)